hpc/charliecloud/doc/ch-image.rst

     unless you understand the risks.)

   :code:`-v`, :code:`--verbose`
     Print extra chatter; can be repeated.
+See the :ref:`FAQ entry on verbosity
+    <faq_verbosity>` for details.

 Architecture